CassandraGoose/ideabox-functional-ish/README.md

   - I think it's reasonable.
 I can't think off the top of my head if there's anywhere outside of this file that is updating the state.

   - One thing I'd like to change here is that I'd like the state to be passed through to each function, so that it's pure!
-Currently, these functions are not pure.
+Currently, these functions rely on getThoughts and while I think that's pure...I'm not actually sure.